taichi/modernjs/modernjs.en.md

 * Memory 16 GB
 * Storage SAMSUNG NVMe SSD 950 PRO 512 GB

-It may be a little expensive, but it's normal for developers.
+It may be a little expensive, but it's usual for developers.

 ## About my background
-My career started from a place where I spent about 10 years as a soldier who makes enterprise systems in Java with a contracted system with SIer.
+My career started from a place where I spent about ten years as a soldier who makes enterprise systems in Java with a contracted system with SIer.
-So, there are a lot of knowledge about Java, the most useful thing is server side technology related to Java.
+So, there are a lot of knowledge about Java, and the most useful thing is server side technology related to Java.

-Now I can program with various languages as it is, but in the end I am converting the mysterious oleo language that closely resembles Java to the brain into Ruby and Python and output it.
+Now I can program with various languages as it is, but in the end, I am converting the strange, unique language that closely resembles Java to the brain into Ruby and Python and output it.

-That's why when learning environments other than Java, there is a tendency to want to work in an environment that is easy to convert to that oleore Java.
+That's why when learning environments other than Java, there is a tendency to want to work in an environment that is easy to convert to that unique Java.

-In addition, since I am carrying on a carrier with SIer and still working at SIer, I am keenly interested in how to use this technology in contract development system development and package development.
+Also, since I am carrying on a carrier with SIer and still working at SIer, I am keenly interested in how to use this technology in contract development system development and package development.

 In other words, I tend to think about how to apply new technology on the premise that technology and its improvement are not tied to revenue.